Karmak23/licorn/docs/install.rst

 	licorn-server
 		A not-so-intrusive option: it will install all the necessary parts for quickstarting a Licorn® server, with only the `shadow` backend configured.
 You can install the LDAP server package afterwards if you change your mind.

-	licorn-ldap-client
-		 For satellite systems of an LDAP enabled server only.
-Technically this will install the same source code as other server packages, but will configure it to act as a network client (remote-drivable by your Licorn® server).
-You can change the configuration afterwards, but the Debian packages will not like much. `licorn-server*` and `licorn-client*` are mutually exclusive packages.

 	licorn-client
 		the same, without LDAP support.